redakc/Exercise-8/README.md

   * For convenience, set the BASENAME_OF_BOWTIE_INDEX to something short (no spaces).
 For example, replace BASENAME_OF_BOWTIE_INDEX with LLNORMTRI.

   * What do you think the `--offrate 1` option is doing during the creation of the index?
-HINT: run `bowtie-build` without options to find out or use your google-fu.
+HINT: run `bowtie-build` without options to find out or use google.

   * Once the index is created (might take a minute or two), you will see a number of new files ending in `*.ebwt` in the current directory if you do a “long listing”.
 Note that Bowtie names its indices differently than Bowtie2 and BWA (and no, they are NOT interchangeable).